Before that,

-Right.
-But an increase in the sea level by 8 inches would not just vertically dip your phone, it can pretty much sink an island or take an entire city under the sea.
-The rate at which sea level is rising is increasing very fast.
-Now, what would your reaction be after knowing that there are much more alarming havocs that climate change is going to create which are going to happen much faster than the submergence of islands?
+An increase in the sea level by 8 inches would not just vertically dip your phone, it can pretty much sink an island or take an entire city under the sea.

-1. Snow Capped Mountains and Glaciers
+1. Snow-Capped Mountains and Glaciers

-The temperature in the high altitude regions is increasing with time.
+The temperature in the high-altitude regions is increasing with time.
 With the rise in temperature, the glaciers are melting.
 Over the years it has been observed that the glacial ice is changing into lakes.

 2. Rainforests